michaeljones/matcha/README.md

 Matcha is basic but currently feature complete and well tested.
 If the repository looks inactive it is because it is stable.

+## Recommended Usage

+Template languages like Matcha are useful to have in general and are particularly useful for generating unstructured text.
+Matcha generates well typed code that avoids issues that some more dynamic templating systems have.

+That said, if you're planning to generate structured output, it is sensible to use a better suited approach.
+For data formats, this should be serialization and deserialization libraries.
+For formats like HTML, you would likely be better using a library like [nakai](https://github.com/nakaixo/nakai).

 ## Installation

 Download pre-built binaries for the latest release from the